Nygårdsparken: History

 Following the uncontrolled expansion of the city in the last half of the 20th century, the population in the city centre fell dramatically.
 While Nygårdsparken had earlier been within short walking distance of 30,000 to 40,000 people, this was no longer the case.
 As a result, the interest in the park fell, leading to a lack of maintenance.
 Eventually, drug addicts, lacking better places to stay, began using the park for their purposes.
 Nygårdsparken evolved into the main drug area in Bergen, with sale of heroin, cannabis and other drugs taking place all day and night.
 The police have been criticised both for not paying attention to the amount of drug abuse taking place in the park, and for not taking action against drug dealers or the drug addicts themselves.

-As part of a plan to increase the kindergarten capacity in Bergen, the municipality decided in 2007 to build seven temporary kindergartens in Bergen, including one in Nygårdsparken, with a total capacity of 550 children.
+As part of a plan to increase the kindergarten capacity in Bergen, the municipality decided that in 2007 to build seven temporary kindergartens in Bergen, including one in Nygårdsparken, with a total capacity of 550 children.

 In August 2014, the northern part of Nygårdsparken was closed.
 After extensive rehabilitation of roads and vegetation as well as the construction of a pavilion with a cafe, the first construction stage at the new Nygårdsparken was reopened on 9 September 2017.
 The drug scene moved to other parts of the city.